Launched fifty years ago, we examine the fifth best selling car of all time.

 It’s a curious choice when you think about it, connotating little by way of glamour or allure, unlike for instance its Cortina sibling.
 The car as companion perhaps?
 A no-nonsense non-specific name for what began life as a practical, no-nonsense car.
 The Escort name in fact predated this model, first turning up on a variant of the early 1950s British Ford 100E range, but more salaciously, it was also the title of a popular 1970s UK top-shelf publication, beloved of both (secondary) school playground and travel motel dweller alike.

-But the Escort in basic form at least, was hardly going to get anyone’s heart (or loins) aflutter, being as it was, more of a steadfast and honest (ahem) tool.
-The default wheels of a million professional journeymen, renta-car stalwart and yes, ultimately, rally weapon and object of young men’s desires from Basildon to Ballyporeen.
+But the Escort in entry-level form at least, was hardly going to get anyone’s heart (or loins) aflutter, being as it was, more of a steadfast and honest (ahem) tool.
+The default wheels of a million professional journeymen, renta-car stalwart and yes, ultimately, rally weapon and object of young men’s desires from Essex to Essen.

 But all that lay in the future when Ford took the covers off the belated replacement for the 105E Anglia at the 1968 Brussels motor show, a car which was by then looking every day of its age.

 The first production Ford to benefit from the amalgamation of its British and German operations and Ford of Europe’s second jointly developed vehicle after the original Transit van, the Escort came about through the realisation that Ford’s GM arch-rivals were making hay with the highly successful Opel Kadett / Vauxhall Viva cousins.
 With authorisation for a new model only issuing from Dearborn in 1964, development would therefore be by necessity, swift.